harikv/harikv.github.io/index.md

 # About

 I am currently studying for a Master in Public Policy degree at the [Lee Kuan Yew School of Public Policy](https://lkyspp.nus.edu.sg).
 Previously, I was a Software Engineer at [Semantics3](https://www.semantics3.com) where I was primarily involved in managing their internal ETL (_Extract-Transform-Load_) data pipeline.
 I have a good amount of experience in Web Crawling, Process Automation, Server side scripting and Database management from my previous jobs.
-I'm currently learning about Quantitative Policy Research, Cost-Benefit Analyses, Natural Language Processing among other things as part of my coursework and research interests.
+I'm currently learning about Quantitative Policy Research, Cost-Benefit Analyses, Machine Learning applications in econometrics,  among other things as part of my coursework and research interests.

 # Links